An Analog-to-Digital Converter (ADC) is a device that translates an analog voltage to a digital value that a microprocessor can understand.

 -

-Other ADC1 and ADC2 channels are available at castellated and LGA pads, multiplexed with other functions.
+A number of ADC channels are available at castellated pads and LGA pads, multiplexed with other functions.
 Check the Hardware reference manuals for information about pads and ADC channels.

 On the ConnectCore MP15 Development Kit: